oscarpulido55/aef-data-model/README.md

 # Analytics Engineering Framework - Data Model
-[Analytics engineers](https://www.getdbt.com/what-is-analytics-engineering) transform, test, deploy, and document data using software engineering principles, providing clean datasets that empower end-users to independently answer their own questions.
+[Analytics engineers](https://www.getdbt.com/what-is-analytics-engineering) lay the foundation for others to organize, transform, and document data using software engineering principles.
+Providing easy to use data platforms that empower data practitioners to independently build data pipelines in a standardized and scalable way, and answer their own data-driven questions.

+This repository is designed for managing your data models (BigQuery, BigLake, etc.) and deploying them from various sources (SQL files, Dataform repositories, etc.).
+Additionally, it facilitates defining and deploying Dataplex metadata (lakes, zones, assets, annotations, policy tags, etc.).

+While usable independently, this tool is optimized as a component within a comprehensive Analytics Engineering Framework comprising:

+1. **Orchestration Framework**: Maintained by Analytics Engineers to provide seamless, extensible orchestration and execution infrastructure.
+1. **(This repository) Data Model**: Directly used by end data practitioners to manage data models, schemas, and Dataplex metadata.
+1. **Data Orchestration**: Directly used by end data practitioners to define and deploy data pipelines using levels, threads, and steps.
+1. **Data Transformation**: Directly used by end data practitioners to define, store, and deploy data transformations.

 ### Concepts
 This reference Data Model management repository is your central hub for streamlined data model definition.
 It deploys dataform repositories and integrates with BigQuery metadata and [Dataplex](https://cloud.google.com/dataplex) to enable data governance, discoverability, and access control.
 Here's what it offers: